tweepy/tweepy/docs/api.rst

    :rtype: :class:`List` object

-.. method:: API.lists_all([cursor])
+.. method:: API.lists_all([screen_name], [user_id])

-   List the lists of the specified user.
-Private lists will be included if the authenticated users is the same as the user who's lists are being returned.
+   Returns all lists the authenticating or specified user subscribes to, including their own.
+The user is specified using the ``user_id`` or ``screen_name`` parameters.
+If no user is given, the authenticating user is used.

+   A maximum of 100 results will be returned by this call.
+Subscribed lists are returned first, followed by owned lists.
+This means that if a user subscribes to 90 lists and owns 20 lists, this method returns 90 subscriptions and 10 owned lists.

+   :param screen_name: |screen_name|
-   :param cursor: |cursor|
+   :param user_id: |user_id|
    :rtype: list of :class:`List` objects